top of page

 Mat.
 12:50 ESV For whoever does the will of my Father in heaven is my brother and sister and mother.”

-Scripture tells us, 'Do not be conformed to this world'.
-In regards to the Church, this relates to the use of a (centralised) hierarchical form of governance here on earth.
-Instead, we should be transformed by the renewing of our minds, aligning our thinking to that of God and His Son.
-Then, we will be able to test and approve what is good, pleasing, and perfect will of God.
+Scripture tells us, 'Do not be conformed to this world.'
+In relation to the Church, this could refer to the belief in or the adoption of a centralised, hierarchical governance model here on earth as acceptable or, worse, necessary.
+Instead, we ought to be transformed by the renewing of our minds, aligning our thoughts to those of God and His Son.
+Only then will we be able to test and approve what is good, pleasing, and the perfect will of God.

 Rom 12:2 BSB Do not be conformed to this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what is the good, pleasing, and perfect will of God.